This black chicken soup is steamed.

 - Peel the ginger and garlic

-- Add enough water to cover the ingredients
+- Add enough room temperature water to cover the ingredients

 - Seal the tureen or bowl with cling wrap